miso-lims/miso-lims/changes/README.md

 ## File Names

-The file name must begin with a prefix depending on the change type (see above), followed by an underscore. e.g. `fix_saving_samples.txt` or `add_GLT-1234.txt`.
+The file name must begin with a prefix depending on the change type (see above), followed by an underscore. e.g. `fix_saving_samples.md` or `add_GLT-1234.md`.
 The portion after the underscore is not important, but something descriptive makes them easier to find if they need to be modified.

 ## Message Format

 Each change must be in a separate file, but a single change may contain multiple lines of text.
+Changes can be written using markdown.
 A bullet point will be added before the first line when writing to the changelog, so the first line in a change file should not have a bullet point.
-Subsequent lines may use bullet points, which will be indented as a second-level list.
-For example, the following is a well-formatted change, which could be named `add_field_x.txt`:
+Subsequent lines will be indented, so you could include a second-level list by using bullet points.
+For example, the following is a well-formatted change, which could be named `add_field_x.md`:

 ```
 Field x on several entities